 In spite of the unsettled situation, Elizabeth and her family were trying to get on with their normal lives.
 Elizabeth was just about to resume her education after a six month break that had been due to the beginning of the war and her status as an Austrian.
 She had mixed feelings about starting her studies again.
 On one hand, she was anxious to make up for lost time.
 On the other hand, she feared that she would not be accepted because of anti-Jewish and anti-foreign prejudice.
 She was also afraid that coming to a new school in the middle of the year would make her stand out even more.
 She was pleasantly surprised to find out that this was not the case.
 On February 27th she wrote, “I was happily surprised at the reception by professors and schoolmates – no trace of xenophobia. …The intimacy among the classmates is unusual; it reflects the whole character of the school.”

 Unfortunately for Elizabeth, her happiness was short-lived.
 The “phony war” ended just a few months later and she wasn’t even able to finish the year at her new school.

-You may read excerpts from Moshe’s diary in Salvaged Pages: Young Writers’ Diaries of the Holocaust by Alexandra Zapruder.
+You may read entries from Elizabeth’s diary in Salvaged Pages: Young Writers’ Diaries of the Holocaust by Alexandra Zapruder.